Dominique Boschero

-Dominique Boschero (born 27 April 1937) is a French-Italian actress.
+Dominique Jacqueline Angèle Boschero (born 27 April 1937) is a French-Italian retired actress.

 Life and career

-Born in Paris by Italian parents, Boschero spent her childhood in Frassino, Italy with her grandparents until the age of 15, when she returned to Paris.
+Boschero was born in Paris in 1937, the daughter of Italian parents.
+The surname 'Boschero' is an italianization of the Occitan surname 'Bosquier'.
+Shortly before the outbreak of World War II, her parents sent her to live with her grandparents in Frassino, Piedmont.
+She lived there until the age of 15, when she returned to Paris.
+She entered showbusiness as a model and a showgirl at the La Nouvelle Ève cabaret.

 After debuting on stage and in films in the mid-1950s, in 1960 she moved back in Italy, where she became a star of genre films, with occasional performances in dramatic and humorous roles.
 In the 1970s she slowed her activities, retiring in the mid-1970s.
-She currently lives in Frassino.
+In 1989, Boschero briefly left retirement to star in the soap opera Passioni.

+In 2024, Manni published a biography of Boschero, La ragazza occitana: Vita movimentata di Dominique Boschero.